-In view of the Government’s recent announcement that non-essential contact and travel must be avoided save by key workers we are continuing to adjust the various steps we are taking to reduce risks to our clients, contacts, barristers and staff while ensuring the efficient operation of Chambers.
+In view of the Government’s most recent announcement that non-essential contact and travel must continue to be avoided except by key workers for a further period of three weeks we are continuing to adjust the various steps we are taking to reduce risks to our clients, contacts, barristers and staff while ensuring the efficient operation of Chambers.
 They are currently as follows :

-- With effect from 1st April 2020 and the virtual “lock-down” rules now in place, and the courts’ and tribunals’ directions that the default position for most types of case is that they be dealt with remotely or on paper, all barristers and most staff will be working from home, with just a skeleton team at Norwich, Ipswich and Chelmsford.
+- With effect from 1st April 2020 and the virtual “lock-down” rules now in place, and the courts’ and tribunals’ directions that the default position for most types of case is that they be dealt with remotely or on paper, all barristers and most staff will be working from home, with just a skeleton clerking and admin team on the premises.
 This is our latest interim measure, and we shall be making further adjustments as government, NHS and MoJ advice develops.

-- We will have full access to our system and emails will be dealt with as usual.
+- We have full access to our LEX case management system and emails will be dealt with as usual.
 Calls to Chambers will be forwarded to relevant mobile numbers, but if you can email rather than telephone us (or email and ask us to call you back) it would greatly help us in maintaining the prompt and effective service that you expect from us.

 - We shall also be encouraging the use of telephone conference calls, Skype or Zoom for conferences for the time being.